orstrings/bylaws/bylaws.md

 ### Section 2.
 Number and Term of Office

-(a) The Corporation shall be governed by a Board of Directors numbering not less than one (1) Director.
+a.
+The Corporation shall be governed by a Board of Directors numbering not less than one (1) Director.
 Members of the Board of Directors shall be elected by the incumbent Directors.
 Each Director shall hold office until the next annual meeting of shareholders and until his successor shall have been elected and qualified.

-(b) Each Director shall have one vote.
+b.
+Each Director shall have one vote.

 ### Section 3.
 Organization